lirantal/awesome-opensource-israel/README.md

 * [Solver and Generator for “ABC Path”](https://www.shlomifish.org/open-source/projects/japanese-puzzle-games/abc-path/)
 * [Black Hole Solitaire Solver](https://www.shlomifish.org/open-source/projects/black-hole-solitaire-solver/) - an automated solver for the “Black Hole” and “All in a Row” variants of card solitaire.
 * [GNU FriBidi](https://github.com/fribidi/fribidi) - a library which implements the Unicode bidirectional text algorithm.
+* [JsonChangeVals](https://github.com/erasta/JsonChangeVals) - Translating your JSON structure without paying for it.

 ## Companies
 * [Nielsen](https://github.com/nielsen-oss)